 “Interest” means the Loan Interest or Default Interest as may be applicable.

-“Lender” means [MFI – exact name of MFI].
+“Lender” means [DCL – exact name of DCL].

-"Loan" means the term loan facility, which has been agreed to be granted by the Lender to the Borrower for the Loan Purpose, in the manner and upon the terms and conditions specified in the Credit Agreement.
+"Loan" means the term loan facility, which has been agreed to be granted by the Lender to the Borrower for the Loan Purpose, in the manner and upon the terms and conditions specified in the Loan Agreement.

 “Loan Amount” means the principle amount of the funds financed by the Lender is disbursed to the Borrower plus the Finance Consultancy Service fees disbursed to the service provider for the service used by the Borrower under service agreement signed between the Borrower the service provider.
 The Borrower can draw any part of the Loan again once the previous Loan have been repaid in full and subject to discretion approval of the Lender.